bitcoin-dev-project/warnet/README.md

 > [!NOTE]
 > `warnetd` also accepts a `--no-debug` option which prevents daemonization

-Once `warnetd` is running it can be interacted with using the cli tool `warnet`.
+Once `warnetd` is running it can be interacted with using the cli tool `warcli`.
 Run `warnet --help` to see a list of possible commands.

 All `warnet` commands accept a `--network` option, which allows you to specify the warnet you want to control.